 One of the most amazing things I ever discovered after I started coaching, mentoring, and counseling men was that almost every emotional problem a man has can be traced back to an emotional wound caused by his father.
 I think John Eldredge said it best in his best-selling book Wild at Heart: “Every boy in his journey to become a man, takes an arrow to the center of his heart in the place of his strength.
 Because the wound is rarely discussed, and even more rarely healed, the wound remains.
 And the wound is almost always given by his father.”

-When we look back on our childhood, there are a lot of things we wish our dads would’ve done or didn’t do.
-But the key is to NOT allow our past to negatively affect us in how we raise and relate to our own children.
-Regardless of the kind of father you may have had, there are typically 5 types of dads we can choose to become:
+When we look back on childhood, there are a lot of things we wish our dads would’ve done or didn’t do.
+But the key is not to allow our pasts to negatively affect how we raise and relate to our own children.
+Regardless of the kind of father you may have had, there are typically 5 types of dads we can choose to become.

 1. P.O.W.
 Dad

 This is the Prisoner of War Dad.
 This is the dad who is present in his children’s life but he’s not positively engaged in it.
 And he’s not just disengaged, he’s enraged.
-To his children, he always seems to be angry, and because of that anger, he hurts others with his words, tone, and actions.
-The family walks on proverbial eggshells around him because they don’t know when or if PTSD (Post-Traumatic Stressful Dad) will rear his ugly head.
+To his children, he always seems angry, and because of that anger, he hurts others with his words, tone, and actions.
+The family walks on proverbial eggshells around him because they don’t know when or if the angry guy inside him will rear his ugly head.

 2. M.I.A.
 Dad

 This is the Missing in Action Dad.
-This dad intentionally chooses not to be present in his children’s life.
-He may have brought them into the world, but he doesn’t want to have anything to do with them.
-He’s not engaged, because his children don’t even know who or where he is.
-They may have never even met, known, or talked to him and probably wouldn’t recognize him if they did.
-So, he chooses to stay away, because the pain and shame of returning are too great for him to face.
+This dad chooses not to be present in his children’s life.
+He may have helped bring them into the world, but he doesn’t want to have anything to do with them.
+He’s not engaged and his children may not even know who or where he is.
+They probably wouldn’t recognize him if they saw him on the street.
+He chooses to stay away because the pain and shame of returning are too great for him to face.